privacy-tech-lab/gpc-web-crawler/README.md

   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie before a GPC opt out signal was sent
   - usp_cookies_before_gpc: the value of the US Privacy String in an HTTP cookie after a GPC opt out signal was sent
   - usp_cookies_opted_out: a binary indicator of whether the site respected the GPC opt out signal based on the change in the US Privacy String in an HTTP cookie

-  We run the crawler script on multiple computers at once.
-We maintain one database table per computer used.
-When starting the crawler script, the user will be prompted to enter the table number to use.
-Currently, there are 2 tables.

 ## 4. Thank You!